Islamist convicted of beheading U.S. journalist Daniel Pearl to go free

 “We have to contextualise it in the ‘war on terror phenomenon’ where many countries especially in South Asia and the Middle East ... (were) not fulfilling rule of law principles or terrorists were not tackled via the criminal justice system,” said Hassan Abbas, an international security professor at National Defense University in Washington and a former Pakistani police officer.

-The U.S. Embassy in Islamabad declined to immediately comment.
-The media wing for Pakistan’s military did not immediately respond to request for comment.
-A Pakistan foreign ministry spokesman declined to comment during a press briefing, adding they were waiting to see the court’s detailed judgement.
+The media wing for Pakistan’s military did not immediately respond to a request for comment.
+A Pakistan foreign ministry spokesman declined to comment during a press briefing, adding the ministry would wait to see the court’s detailed judgement.

-Reporting by Syed Raza Hassan in Karachi and by Asif Shahzad and Charlotte Greenfield in Islamabad; Editing by Clarence Fernandez, Nick Macfie and Giles Elgood
+Reporting by Syed Raza Hassan in Karachi and by Asif Shahzad and Charlotte Greenfield in Islamabad; Additional reporting by Jonathan Landay in Washington DC; Editing by Clarence Fernandez, Nick Macfie and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.